Speedy-Cuber/Rubiks-Cube-Timer/README.md

-This timer is a work in progress,
+This timer is a work in progress, to install/update download the timer.exe file from the release folder and place in a folder.
+It will create txt files next to it to store your times.
 Short cuts: 2, 3, 4, 5 brings up respective timer session. p gives +2. backspace deletes a solve. space starts the timer.